0 registered (),

 “I watch 30 Rock,” Levis says.
 “Maybe she learned from Roseanne.”

 “The Ivy Leagues do not feed off the middle class,” I tell them.
-“Same as the lions do not feed off the limping gazelle, same as the educated do not feed off the uneducated, and the strong do not feed off the weak.
-Our civilization is 'advanced,'”
+“Same as lions do not feed off limping gazelles, same as the educated do not feed off the uneducated, and the strong do not feed off the weak.
+Our civilization is 'ADVAnced,'”

 “I don't believe you,” Levis says.

 “It's a tabloid, right?”
 Montana says, trying his best.